robynburger/LCuS_Naive/README.md

 Enter command line arguments:
 ```
-Enter a string:
+Enter string:

-Ideal parameters (Yes/No):
+Use ideal parameters?
+(Yes/No):
 ```
 If user types 'Yes:
 ```